simone-lungarella/the-bloody-way-to-c/the-bloody-way-to-c.md

 The function `main` is a special function, in fact, it is the only function that is automatically called by the program.
 Other functions must be explicitly called.
 This means that a valid *C* program must define the `main` function.

 ## Variables
+Functions parameters are variables existing only during the function execution.
+There are variables which are not involved only in function calls but also have a meaning in the callee context or even in the whole program context.

+### Scope
-Functions parameters are variables.
-Each variable can have a different type and a different scope.
-In the previous example, the function `int sum(int a, int b)` has—as parameters—two variables.

-Both variables have a local scope, valid only in the function itself and have no meaning in another functions.
+Variables can have different scope.
+In the previous example, the function `int sum(int a, int b)` has two variables as parameters having a local scope.
+When variables are local, they are valid only within the function context and have no meaning to other functions.

 To understand this concept, let's consider the following program:

 ```c
 #include <stdio.h>